Synology

 Enable SSH

-In DSM, navigate to Control Panel > Terminal & SNMP and check the enable SSH service box.
+In DSM, navigate to Control Panel > Connectivity > Terminal & SNMP and check the Enable SSH service box.

 Create a user that will run stash

-1. In DSM, navigate to Control Panel > User & Group
+1. In DSM, navigate to Control Panel > File Sharing > User & Group

 2. Click on the Create button

-3. Give it a name (eg stash) and Generate a Random Password (you won’t need it later)
+3. Give it a name (eg stash) and a Password (you will need it later)

-5. Assign the read write permission to your porn folder (the write permission is needed to allow the deletion of clips from the stash app)
+7. Assign the Read/Write permission to your porn folder (the write permission is needed to allow the deletion of clips from the stash app)

 Connect to your NAS

-With your terminal, connect to your NAS using an account that is part of the administrator group.
+With your terminal, connect to your NAS using the newly created account that is part of the administrators group.

 Download Stash

-1. Download the lastest ARM64 version of stash and its checksum from github
+Download the lastest version of stash and its checksum from github

 sha1sum -c --ignore-missing CHECKSUMS_SHA1